jaegertracing/jaeger-operator/tests/e2e/streaming/streaming-with-autoprovisioning/README.md

 # Streaming - With autoprovisioning
 ## What is this test case testing?

-Test the `streaming` deploymnet strategy when the Kafka cluster is autoprovisioned.
+Test the `streaming` deployment strategy when the Kafka cluster is autoprovisioned.